 The most successful DTC brands aren’t leaving China behind.
 They’re building regional resilience through smart diversification.

-China continues to lead in complex manufacturing and component production, while Vietnam offers cost, speed, and trade advantages.
+China remains the backbone of complex manufacturing and component production, while Vietnam offers cost, speed, and trade advantages.